-All submissions via the enquiries form are dealt with by the eLearning team, therefore (as when contacting any member of university staff) appropriate email etiquette should be adhered to, including language styles (for example, excessive use of capitalisation, exclamation marks etc, is considered inappropriate).
+All submissions via the enquiries form are dealt with by the the Student Support Office (firstname.lastname@example.org), therefore (as when contacting any member of university staff) appropriate email etiquette should be adhered to, including language styles (for example, excessive use of capitalisation, exclamation marks etc, is considered inappropriate).

 Response to Enquiries

-The eLearning Team guarantee to respond to an enquiry within 1 working day, but resolution of problems may require more time.
+Your ticket will be responded to within 1 working day, but resolution of problems may require more time.
 If no response is received within 1 working day, the enquiry form should be resubmitted with the information and the original request reference number for investigation.

 NOTE: 1 working day is 9am-5pm Monday to Friday, excluding Bank Holidays, Christmas and Easter shutdown etc. Requests sent after 5pm on a Thursday are not guaranteed to be dealt with before the Friday deadline, and any requests submitted after 5pm on a Friday will not be accessed until the following Monday at the earliest.

-The eLearning Team will do everything possible to resolve issues before a deadline, however, high numbers of requests and late requests means that any request submitted after 5pm on Thursday (that is 1 working day before the deadline) may not be resolved before the deadline (assessments missed due to late request submission will not be eligible for extensions).
+The Student Support Office will do everything possible to resolve issues before a deadline, however, high numbers of requests and late requests means that any request submitted after 5pm on Thursday (that is 1 working day before the deadline) may not be resolved before the deadline (assessments missed due to late request submission will not be eligible for extensions).
 Re-submission of requests within 1 working day will not increase response time.
-However, enquiries that are submitted before 3pm on a Friday may be resolved before the deadline, therefore you should keep checking Blackboard and your emails up until the deadline, as if your query has been resolved in a reasonable amount of time, no extensions will be granted.
+However, enquiries that are submitted before 3pm on a Friday may be resolved before the deadline, therefore you should keep checking Blackboard and your emails up until the deadline.

 If you have submitted a request you must check your University of Manchester email inbox for the reply (replies will not be sent to any other personal email addresses).
 You must ensure that you look out for this email and read it immediately when it comes through.
 This will tell you what action has been taken and what you need to do next.